-Medium project eligibility: Proposals with scope resulting in restoration/ engineering design at least to preliminary design level, preferably to the permitted level.
+Engineering phase project eligibility (Up to $80,000): Proposals with scope resulting in restoration/ engineering design at least to preliminary design level, preferably to permitted level.
 Construction costs related to modification or removal of hazardous dams.
-Note that requests for project elements eligible under “D1.
-Exploratory” can be included in the same application.
+Note that requests for project elements eligible under “Exploratory” can be included in the same application.

 Dam warning signage system or portage projects: Warning signage and dam portage projects can receive up to 50 percent state cost-share, with a maximum of $50,000 program share per project site.